python/devguide/coverage.rst

 Increase Test Coverage
 ======================

-Python development follows a practice that all semantics changes and additions to the language and :abbr:`stdlib (standard library)` are accompanied by appropriate unit tests.
+Python development follows a practice that all semantic changes and additions to the language and :abbr:`stdlib (standard library)` are accompanied by appropriate unit tests.
 Unfortunately Python was in existence for a long time before the practice came into effect.
 This has left chunks of the stdlib